Who We Are

 Lilla has over a hundred scientific records, including academic and informative publications and presentations.
 Lilla is a founding editor of the Constitutional Discourseblog, an advisor to the Regional Dialogue for Security and Science blog, a co-editor-in-chief of the Külügyi MűhelyGyorselemzés sorozat (Foreign Affairs Rapid Analysis Series).
 Lilla is a founding member of the Freedom and Identity in Central Europe (FICE) working group.
 FICE promotes greater transatlantic insight and fosters an appreciation of the unique cultural identities and freedoms existing in Central Europe today.

-His current research topic is the emergence of constitutional identity in the practice of constitutional courts.
 Since 2020, he has been the editor of the Constitutional Discourse Blog.